Maurice Jaubert: Film scores

-He also worked briefly in the UK, scoring We Live in Two Worlds directed by Alberto Cavalcanti and produced by John Grierson.
+He also worked briefly in the UK, scoring We Live in Two Worlds directed by Cavalcanti and produced by John Grierson.

+In his films L'Histoire d'Adèle H. (1975), L'Homme qui aimait les femmes (1977) and La Chambre verte (1978) and Small Change (Divertimento from the Sonata a due), François Truffaut uses music by Jaubert.

 Conductor

-Although Jaubert understood and appreciated film, composing and scoring them was but one of Jaubert's creative activities.
+Although Maurice Jaubert understood and appreciated film, composing and scoring them was but one of his creative activities.
 As music director of Pathé-Nathan studio, he conducted the film scores of several other composers, including Arthur Honegger and Darius Milhaud.
-In the 1930s he gained a reputation as a conductor in France and abroad, most notably for the final season of Marguerite Bériza's opera company and the season of opéras-bouffes for the 1937 exposition (where he also led the premiere of his Jeanne d’Arc, opus 61, a 'Symphonie concertante pour soprano et orchestre').
-At the Comédie des Champs-Élysées, in 1937 he conducted the premiere of Philippine, an opérette, by Delannoy with libretto by Henri Lyon and Jean Limozin.
-His music was written in a style of clarity, frankness and freedom, in which he did not seek novelty for the sake of it and in which his spontaneity is not weighed down by pedantic formulas.
+In the 1930s he gained a reputation as a conductor in France and abroad, most notably for the final season of Marguerite Bériza's opera company and the season of opéras-bouffes for the 1937 exposition (where he also led the premiere of his Jeanne d’Arc, Op.
+61, a 'Symphonie concertante pour soprano et orchestre').
+At the Comédie des Champs-Élysées, in 1937 he conducted the premiere of Philippine, an opérette, by Marcel Delannoy with libretto by Henri Lyon and Jean Limozin.
+The 'complainte de l'homme serpente' "Ah!
+Elle était de type femme" was recorded on Columbia by Hugues Cuénod with an orchestra conducted by Jaubert in November 1937.

-His writings comprise articles and lectures, as well as a large number of letters that capture his political opinions. how he viewed his times, and his musical tastes (for example, he was a strong supporter of Kurt Weill when that composer was widely misunderstood).
+Personal life

 Death

 War, however, disrupted Jaubert's artistic path.
 Mobilized in September 1939, he joined an engineering company he would command as a reserve captain.
 His letters to his wife reflect a spirit of sacrifice tinged with deep humanism.
 Jaubert did not live to hear his last two compositions, written at his base camp.
-He was fatally wounded after having successfully blown up a bridge, he died a few hours later at the Baccarat Hospital on 19 June 1940.
+He was fatally wounded at Azerailles and died a few hours later at the Baccarat Hospital on 19 June 1940.
+According to some accounts he had just successfully blown up a bridge, or been struck by gunfire from a machine gun or, according to Desbiolles, hit by shrapnel.